telavivmakers/geek_code/README.md

 Version 3.12 is the version used for the `geekcode` Linux package still available on Debian and Ubuntu.
 The Linux package only contains the basic version 3 Geek Code, and does not support crossovers and variables.

 Version 4.x was released on GitHub on October 18, 2019.
-Some categories have been removed, others added, some altered.
-The v3.x undergraduate weltanschaung has been supplanted by a more seasoned outlook.
+Some categories have been removed, others added, and some altered.
+The v3.x undergraduate weltanschauung has been supplanted by a more seasoned outlook.

 In version 4, tv/series are given its own category (since geeks may watch something else besides Star Trek)